fdesar/Origami-Ext/MacOS/README.txt

-Inkscape.app is not the Inscape application!
+CAUTION: Inkscape.app is not the Inscape application itself!!!!!

 It's a simple automator application wrapper that will make Inkscape behave like a standard application you can put in your Application Folder and link to .svg documents, drag in your task bar, etc.